ronrothjr/The-Threads-of-Becoming/crosswalk.md

 * Somatic and embodied dimension (Polarity Thinking is primarily cognitive)

-* Diagnostic questions for in-session navigation
+* Diagnostic questions for in-session Threadwork

 * Collapse as relational/systemic pattern, not just strategic error